Dixons sees no let up in UK tablets boom

 "And there's going to be some further product innovation as these tablets get thinner and lighter and more powerful," he said after Dixons beat guidance with a 15 percent rise in underlying profit for the year to April 30.

-The most popular lines are the Apple iPad(AAPL.O), the Samsung Galaxy and the Google Nexus(GOOG.O).
+The most popular lines are the Apple iPad, the Samsung Galaxy and the Google Nexus.

 But in Britain, Dixons, which trades as Currys and PC World, has benefited from the demise of rival Comet and the partial exit of Jessops and HMV.
 It has also been cutting costs, revamping stores and seeking to improve products, prices and service.